AdamKopczenski/marksman/README.md

 Guess #10: lioeixqj
 Not all letters from "lioeixqj" in answer.
 "I'__ _e__r _een a mi_l__nair_ __t I __st ____ ‗'_ _e _____n_ __ i_." -- ‗___t__ ‗___er
-Guess #11: lioei
+Guess #11: LIOEI
-All letters from "lioei" in answer!
+All letters from "LIOEI" in answer!
 "I'__ _e_er _een a milli_nair_ __t I __st ____ I'_ _e _____n_ __ i_." -- ‗__ot__ ‗___er
 Guess #12:
 ```

 Notice a few things about our recent guesses.
 It turns out that the order of letters in our guesses don't matter: guessing "aeiou" is equivalent to guessing "ueiao" or any other permutation.
-Also, the game treats capital and lowercase letters the same for purposes of filling in guesses.
+Also, guesses are case-insensitive.

 That's about it for the rules of the game.
 It'll continue until we reveal the entire quotation and simply count how many guesses we needed to make.
 That's all the game has for feedback or a scoring system, which means that the only penalty for a bad guess is a single "point," but I find this is already a pretty satisfying gameplay experience.